mcarilli/CarND-LaneLines-P1-Solution/README.md

 ###3.
 Suggest possible improvements to your pipeline

 The tight-region-of-interest approach is not terrible, because that region of interest appears fairly consistent across samples, and should remain so as long as the car drives precisely.
+It works for all the given input images and first two videos, but I may need to tweak it some more for the challenge video.

 For now, my top priority is to figure out a better way to identify white and yellow pixels, especially on a variably-lit background.
 Perhaps color information could be combined with some information from nearby pixels to tag pixels with "relatively" high yellowness or whiteness compared to the local background.